+To use the ever ready case when the camera is fitted with Rolleikin, remove the large leather disc to make room for the counter knob.
+Simply pry up the thin metal tabs.
 Waist-level or eye-level positions for the camera are considered normal for most pictures.
-The extremely flexible Rollei, however, readily permits exposures at or near floor level, overhead, shooting straight up or down, and occasionally, surprise snaps "around the corner".
-The illustrations (4)-(7) show a few possibilities for such pictures with the camera in different positions.
+The extremely flexible Rollei, however, readily permits exposures at or near floor level, overhead, shooting straight up or down, and occasionally, surprise snaps "around the corner" (a)-(7).
+Thus the viewpoint may be altered at will, in order to obtain a variety of picture effects from different angles.